Our Patrons

 Naomi Khoo used to teach at schools in Berkhamsted, Oxford and Windsor.
 She is Chairman of the Windsor and District Guild of the Medical Charity and The Royal Medical Benevolent Fund, (Patron HM the Queen).
 She is also an Honorary Member of the Windsor Medical Society and organises the Flower Ministry at St. Mary’s Church, Maidenhead, where she and her dedicated team of arrangers can bring her love of flowers to others.

-Lord Brownlow CVO DL is a British entrepreneur, philanthropist and member of The House of Lords.
+Lord Brownlow CVO DL, David, is a British entrepreneur, philanthropist and member of The House of Lords.

-After Lord Brownlow graduated from Newcastle Polytechnic, having read Economics, he spent two years as a Policeman with Thames Valley Police based in Slough.
+After David graduated from Newcastle Polytechnic, having read Economics, he spent two years as a Policeman with Thames Valley Police based in Slough.
 He then became a recruitment consultant and eight years later, in 1996, co-founded Huntswood.
-Initially a recruitment consultancy, Huntswood is now a specialist resourcing and consultancy firm focussed on Governance, Risk and Compliance.
+Initially a recruitment consultancy, Huntswood became a specialist resourcing and consultancy firm focussed on Customer Service, Governance, Risk and Compliance.
+In 2013 David started his investment and trading company Havisham and in 2024 set up his third business Mintaka.
+David divested Huntswood in 2025.

 Honorary President